 - Do varying inclines make a difference in how far a pumpkin rolls?

-- Observe and note the differences between the inner and outer pumpkin shell.
+Observe and note the differences between the inner and outer parts of the shell of the pumpkin.

 - Do larger pumpkins splatter more than smaller pumpkins?